zqubit/334f21/MidtermProject2/README.md

 ## Report

 Please submit a report in pdf.
 Please use double spacing between paragraphs and use 11 pt font size.
 Also please keep it within one page.

-Firstly, the report should have both teammate's name and netid.
-Then you need to write the following paragraphs.

 In the first paragraph, please state clearly your experiment settings.
 It should include the difficulty, the lambda parameter, and the duration of your experiment.